mathewa6/MathJax-Node-Accessibility-Demo/readme.md

    4.2 Open `/server.js`:
    4.3 Adjust Port `3000` (line18) to the port number under which *MathJax-Node-Accessibility-Demo* should be accessed.
-      If you run *MathJax-Node-Accessibility-Demo* locally the port does not necessarily need to be changed.

 5. You are done with the presets now. *MathJax-Node-Accessibility-Demo* requires a number of *Node.js* modules in order to be executed.
 To install these modules just follow these two steps:
    5.1 With commandline navigate to the *MathJax-Node-Accessibility-Demo* folder. `server.js` is located in this folder.